pudly/schmopera-hugo/content/articles/opera-s-frustrating-fight-for-relevance-in-canada.md

 What was with the shift backwards, I wondered?
 Turns out: he was going deaf.
 Beethoven wrote the A Major Cello Sonata around 1808, a handful of years after he started losing his hearing.
 And if you were a revolutionary composer who could no longer trust his ears, what would you do?
 You'd trust music theory, and you'd write what works on paper.
 At least until you get used to writing without your ears, and you finally branch out again and end up with a [_Grosse Fugue_](https://en.wikipedia.org/wiki/Grosse_Fuge)_._

 The history nerd in me was thrilled to have found a reason - or at least a plausible theory - why Beethoven went from bold to safe so abruptly, mid-way through his career.
-But the human in me was heartbroken that there was this trail of breadcrumbs in Beethoven's composing, where we could (ironically) hear the man go from bold innovator to
+But the human in me was heartbroken that there was this trail of breadcrumbs in Beethoven's composing, where we could (ironically) hear the man go deaf, go from bold innovator to timid form-follower.

-Seasons announced, shows pivoted last-minute to virtual because Omicron, boo.
+I remembered that story when piecing together my thoughts on the current state of things in Canada's opera scene.
+It seems that, out of necessity, we're going with better-safe-than-sorry.
+I understand the position; I just mourn the fact that it's because we're in precarious health.

+Readers, what do you think?
+Is conservation savvy these days?
+Does it signal a hoarding of resources, ready to use with abandon and imagination once it's safe to go back to the opera?
+Or, does it